IanChaves/taskflow-fullstack/README.md

 # TaskFlow – Full Stack Task Manager

-TaskFlow is a simple full-stack task management application built to demonstrate the integration between a modern frontend and a RESTful backend.
-The project focuses on clean architecture fundamentals, API design, and frontend-backend communication.
+TaskFlow is a full-stack task management application built to demonstrate the integration between a modern Vue.js frontend and a robust ASP.NET Core REST API with real database persistence.

 ---